VictorGranado/GeoTracker-v1.0/README.md

 # GeoTracker v1.0 — Portable GPS Field Survey and Mapping Tool

-GeoTracker v1.0 is a portable embedded field-survey instrument built around an ESP32-WROOM-DA.
-The device records GPS position, trip movement, waypoints, environmental conditions, compass heading, tilt/orientation data, and system status.
-The goal is to create a handheld tool that can collect **location-tagged field data** and provide basic navigation features without relying on a phone or internet connection.
+GeoTracker v1.0 is a finished handheld embedded field-survey instrument built around an ESP32-WROOM-DA.
+It records GPS position, trip movement, waypoints, environmental conditions, compass heading, orientation data, and system status to a MicroSD card.

+The goal of GeoTracker is to collect **location-tagged field data**: not just sensor readings, but sensor readings tied to **where**, **when**, and **under what movement/orientation conditions** the data was collected.

-Unlike a simple environmental monitor or signal scanner, GeoTracker focuses on adding the missing context of **where** the data was collected.
+Unlike a simple environmental monitor or wireless scanner, GeoTracker focuses on adding the missing spatial layer: **where the data was collected and how the device moved through that space**.

+---

+## Final Build Status

+**Status: Completed — GeoTracker v1.0 final hardware build**

+The v1.0 build has completed:

+- Hardware integration
+- Wiring and assembly
+- Multi-display UI
+- GPS acquisition
+- Compass/navigation display
+- GPS status display
+- BME280 environmental sensing
+- MPU-6050 motion/orientation sensing
+- BMM150 compass heading
+- MicroSD CSV logging
+- Keypad-based navigation and coordinate input
+- Waypoint saving
+- Tracking start/stop
+- Return-to-start/navigation logic foundation

+GeoTracker v1.0 should now be treated as the completed hardware/firmware release. **GeoTracker Studio should be treated as the ready companion software layer for this project**, not just a distant future idea.

+The project now has two complementary parts:

+1. **GeoTracker v1.0** — the completed handheld embedded field-data acquisition device.
+2. **GeoTracker Studio** — the Python desktop visualization and analysis companion for importing SD card logs, viewing 2D/3D routes, analyzing sensor data, and preparing exports.

+Future work can continue in two directions: firmware/hardware refinement through **GeoTracker v1.1/v2.0**, and visualization/analysis refinement through **GeoTracker Studio**.

 ---